 Rachael Christman

-Christman earned a Master’s of Science in Kinesiology in Sports and Recreational Management from Tarleton State University while working as a Graduate Assistant Athletic Performance Coach.
-There, she oversaw the strength and conditioning programs for women’s tennis, cheer, and dance.
-She also served as an assistant coach for football, men’s and women’s basketball, baseball, softball, volleyball, and track and field.
+Christman earned a Master of Science degree in Kinesiology in Sports and Recreational Management from Tarleton State University while working as a Graduate Assistant Athletic Performance Coach.
+In that role, she oversaw the strength and conditioning programs for women’s tennis, cheer, and dance.
+She also served as an assistant athletic performance coach for football, men’s and women’s basketball, baseball, softball, volleyball, soccer, and track and field.

-Christman received a Bachelor’s of Science in Kinesiology in Exercise Science from Washington State University.
+Christman received a Bachelor of Science degree in Kinesiology in Exercise Science from Washington State University.
 In her time there, she competed for the Women’s Rowing team and went on to become a volunteer strength and conditioning coach after graduating.

 Christman is a Certified Strength & Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA) and is First Aid/ CPR/ AED certified through the American Red Cross.